timofey260/Penis/README.md

-# Drizzle, a Rain World level editor
+# Penis, a Rain World drizzle based renderer

 Drizzle is a port and gradual rewrite of the official Rain World level editor (RWLE).
 Primary goals are to **make renders faster** and to **have a better interface**.